 Even if you can’t afford to hire someone to continually freshen up their social media and web profiles, think of this work as an opportunity to reflect on how your business is evolving and to use your reflections to freshen up your brand.
 Searching for a new cover photo is like taking a bubble bath so you can let your mind wander into a profitable future.

-Taking your brand’s pulse
+#2 Take your brand’s pulse and refresh.

 A vital way to get your business prepared for a better new year is to click “Refresh” on your brand and see what comes up.
 Did customers respond as well to you as they did the year before?
 Do you see any trends?
 Is a competitor slicing off a bit of your pie?
 What is attracting people to them?
 Perhaps all is well, and all you might need is a bit of fine-tuning.